 No change in corridor width

 An important note: looking ahead, it was initially planned to also lay conduits for project no. 5.
 This is no longer part of the planning.
-Instead, the underground cables of project 5a can take up their place along the route.
+Instead, the underground cables of project no. 5a can take up their place along the route.
 50Hertz does not expect any major changes to the widths of the regular working strips (approx. 40-45 m) and the protecting strips (approx. 21 m).

 Overhead line assessing and evaluating still ongoing